jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

        1. Have two accented syllables in one part.

        E.g. kakáka + táta + pa = kakàkatatápa, but not kakàkatàtápa, not kakàkatàtapá.
+1. Break syllables despite the boundary of compound parts.
+Kŭatrosto (400) is __read as__ kŭat-ros-to, not kŭat-ro-sto.
+1. When breaking lines, use boundary of compound parts, and then syllables breakings within each part.
+Kŭatrosto is __broken between lines as__ kŭat-ro-sto, not as the reading kŭat-ros-to.

 Words from Japanese
 -------------------